angular/angular/aio/content/guide/rx-library.md

 # The RxJS library

-Angular makes use of and extends [RxJS](https://rxjs.dev/guide/overview "RxJS documentation") (Reactive Extensions for JavaScript), a library for [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming "Wikipedia").
-RxJS observables make it easier to compose asynchronous or callback-based code.
+ The  [RxJS](https://rxjs.dev/guide/overview "RxJS documentation") library, which provides the basic `Observable` type, also provides utility functions for creating and working with observables.

-RxJS provides an implementation of the `Observable` type.
-The library also provides utility functions for creating and working with observables.
-You can use these utility functions to accomplish the following tasks:
+ You can import these from the `rxjs` library in your Angular application, and use them to accomplish the following tasks:

 * Convert existing code for async operations into observables
 * Iterate through the values in a stream